00017203/todoapp/README.md

-# TO DO APPLICATION
+# VIDEO GAME APPLICATION

-This app allows user to track the to dos.
+This app allows user to track the videogames.

 ### Instructions
 1. Download the source code